fastmachinelearning/SonicCMS/README.md

-# CMS Jet Image inference testing
+# SONIC (Services for Optimal Network Inference on Coprocessors) for CMS

 Source code was originally forked from the SMPJ Analysis Framework: https://twiki.cern.ch/twiki/bin/viewauth/CMS/SMPJAnalysisFW